baking-bad/tzkt/Tzkt.Api/Swagger/WsSubscriptions.md

 	ptr: 0,         // ptr of the bigmap you want to subscribe to
 	tags: [],       // array of bigmap tags ('metadata' or 'token_metadata')
 	contract: '',   // contract address
-	path: ''        // path to the bigmap in the contract strage }
+	path: ''        // path to the bigmap in the contract storage }
 ````